LiberaChain/front-next/README.md

 - Make sure the contract addresses in your .env.local file match the deployed ones
 - Check the Hardhat console for error details

+## 🤝 Contributing

+We welcome contributions to LiberaChain!
+Whether you're fixing bugs, adding features, or improving documentation, please feel free to make a pull request.

-## Learn More
+## 📚 Learn More

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API
-- [Hardhat Documentation](https://hardhat.org/getting-started/) - learn about Ethereum development with Hardhat.
+- [Hardhat Documentation](https://hardhat.org/getting-started/) - learn about Ethereum development with Hardhat
+- [IPFS Documentation](https://docs.ipfs.io/) - learn about the InterPlanetary File System
-- [ethers.js Documentation](https://docs.ethers.io/) - learn about the ethers.js library for Ethereum interactions.
+- [ethers.js Documentation](https://docs.ethers.io/) - learn about the ethers.js library
-- [DID Documentation](https://w3c-ccg.github.io/did-primer/) - learn about Decentralized Identifiers.
+- [DID Documentation](https://w3c-ccg.github.io/did-primer/) - learn about Decentralized Identifiers

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+Join the decentralized revolution with LiberaChain - where your data belongs to you, and only you.